nmaksimova/square-panda-cb92c/src/pages/teachers.md

     grid_items:
       - title: Tamaz Shiloshvili
         title_align: center
         content: "**Tamaz** has over 25 years of experience teaching both children and adults.
 Born in Georgia, USSR, he discovered his love for dance at the age of 8.
-Tamaz soon found himself immersed in the exciting world of competetive dance, consistently earning top honors.\n\n \n"
+Tamaz soon found himself immersed in the exciting world of competetive dance, consistently earning top honors.\n\n At the age of 16, Tamaz's life took a new turn when his family relocated to a different part of the world.
+It was during this transition that he crossed paths with Ilana.
+Together they achieved the prestigious title of National Champions in Latin and Ballroom dancing. \n"
         content_align: left
         actions: []
         actions_align: left